-You can use various methods to heat an outdoor deck, including traditional fire pits, electric heaters, gas fire pits, chimineas, and more.
-You can also think outside the conventional methods by using blankets, sitting in a hot tub, and lights to add a warm feeling to your decking, whether wooden or composite.
+You can heat an outdoor deck using various methods, including traditional fire pits, electric heaters, gas fire pits, chimineas, and more.
+You can also think outside the conventional methods by using blankets, sitting in a hot tub, and lights to add a warm feeling to your wooden or composite decking.

 Best ways to heat an outdoor deck safely